-Can you see how this relates to the topology we looked at above?
 We can combine this information and display it in a more friendly way.
-Type the
+Type the following command:

-''' show-alignments data/lang/phones.txt exp/mono/0.mdl \ "ark:gunzip -c exp/mono/ali.1.gz |" | head -n 2 '''
+''' show-alignments data/lang/phones.txt exp/mono/final.mdl \ "ark:gunzip -c exp/mono/ali.1.gz |" | head -n 2 '''

 The first line now contains the same transition ids, but grouped in a particular way (how?).
 The second line shows the phones.